groupme-js/GroupMeCommunityDocs/docs/api/account/oauth.md

 After establishing the MFA channel you must enable it with a seperate call.

 > [!important]
 > Activating MFA will log you out *everywhere*, including 3rd party Oauth apps.
-This proccess will invalidate your current API token and return a new one that you should use to make subsequent API calls.
+This process will invalidate your current API token and return a new one that you should use to make subsequent API calls.

 ```json linenums="1" title="HTTP Request"
 POST /user/mfa